euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

    >>> assert (a == c).all()

-The compression parameters can be configured as keyword arguments to the ``pack`` functions see the documentation for details.
+The compression parameters can be configured as keyword arguments to the ``pack`` functions (see the documentation for detail).

 Comparison to NPY
 -----------------

-The [NPY] specification lists a number of requirements for the NPY format.
+The [NPY]_ specification lists a number of requirements for the NPY format.
 To compare NPY and Bloscpack feature-wise, let us look at the extent to which Bloscpack satisfies these requirements when dealing with Numpy ndarrays.

 1. *Represent all NumPy arrays including nested record arrays and object arrays.*

-   Since the support for Numpy ndarrays is very fresh only some empirical results using toy arrays have been tested Simple integer, floating point types and string arrays seem to work fine.
+   Since the support for Numpy ndarrays is very fresh only some empirical results using toy arrays have been tested.
+Simple integer, floating point types and string arrays seem to work fine.
 Even toy object arrays survive the round-trip test.
 Version 0.4.0 did not handle record and nested record arrays correctly, but this is fixed with version 0.4.1.